 Marble House Pension

-The Marble House Pension in Athens, Greece offers quaint and simple accommodations.
+The Marble House Pension in Athens, Greece offers quaint and simple budget friendly accommodations.
 Our room had a cute balcony with colorful flowers.
-The location was great, less than 15 minutes walking to the Acropolis.
+The location was great as it was less than a 15 minute walk to the Acropolis.
 It is close enough to the hustle and bustle but far enough away that it is quiet and relaxing.
-It was also very budget friendly.

-To book accommodations, we had to email the staff our credit card information which made us a bit leery, but we have now done this for numerous European accommodations.
-Knock on wood, have not had any issues
+To book accommodations here, we had to email the staff our credit card information which made us a bit leery, but we have now done this for numerous European accommodations.
+Knock on wood, have not had any issues.

 We hope this guide helps you plan your trip to visit Athens on a budget.
-If you are in Greece, make sure to pop over to the Greek Islands, especially Santorini (see Santorini Guide), for mind-blowing island views.
+If you are in Greece, make sure to pop over to the Greek Islands, especially Santorini, for mind-blowing island views.

 Anything you’d add to our guide on visiting Athens, Greece on a budget?
 We’d love to hear your feedback and questions.
 Please leave us a comment!